techtonyx/DS_Credit-Scoring-Classification/README.md

 **Problem statement**

-In the Credit Scoring ﬁeld, there are two major branches: Applica;on Scoring and Behavioural Scoring.
+In the Credit Scoring ﬁeld, there are two major branches: Application Scoring and Behavioural Scoring.
-Both are tools to screen the risk proﬁle of a client, but used in diﬀerent scenarios.
-Applica;on Scoring (also known as Acquisi;on Scoring) is mainly used to determining whether or not a loan request should be accepted or not by assessing its creditworthiness, while Behavioural Scoring aims to monitor the likelihood of default for an exis;ng credit, whose result is further used as an input in calcula;ng regulatory capital requirement for the bank.
+Both are tools to screen the risk proﬁle of a client, but used in different scenarios.
+Application Scoring (also known as Acquisition Scoring) is mainly used to determining whether or not a loan request should be accepted or not by assessing its creditworthiness, while Behavioural Scoring aims to monitor the likelihood of default for an existing credit, whose result is further used as an input in calculating regulatory capital requirement for the bank.

 Depending on the purpose of a loan, there are various types of credits in the market.
 A common example is the Mortgage loan which ﬁnances the purchase of a house for individuals.
-Besides gran;ng loans to individuals, banks also grant loans to professionals and companies (mainly SME for ABB) to support their business.
+Besides granting loans to individuals, banks also grant loans to professionals and companies (mainly SME for ABB) to support their business.
 Such loans are called Professional loans.
-The objec;ve of this data challenge is then to develop an Applica;on Scoring model for Professional loans.
-Gran;ng credits takes a part of risk, as the client may default.
+The objective of this data challenge is then to develop an Applica;on Scoring model for Professional loans.
+Granting credits takes a part of risk, as the client may default.
 Then, it is key to grant the credits to the good proﬁles.
-This is done at accepta;on thanks to acquisi;on model, on which acceptance criteria are set.
+This is done at acceptation thanks to acquisition model, on which acceptance criteria are set.
 Such model assess the credit worthiness of the client.
-This is tradi;onally done by assessing their probability of default.
-In another words, Applica;on Scoring is basically a classiﬁca;on problem where we want to dis;nguish between ‘good’ clients and ‘bad’ clients and grant loans only to ‘good’ clients.
-There may be diﬀerent ‘bad’ deﬁni;ons, but generally, ‘bad’ clients are deﬁned as those who are likely to default on his credit obliga;ons over a par;cular ;me period (24 months in this case) aRer realiza;on of a new credit.
+This is traditionally done by assessing their probability of default.
+In another words, Application Scoring is basically a classification problem where we want to distinguish between ‘good’ clients and ‘bad’ clients and grant loans only to ‘good’ clients.
+There may be diﬀerent ‘bad’ deﬁnitions, but generally, ‘bad’ clients are deﬁned as those who are likely to default on his credit obligations over a particular time period (24 months in this case) after realization of a new credit.
-Applica;on Scoring model is hence crucial for a bank in the sense that it helps reduce the overall risk exposure when lending money to customers.
+Application Scoring model is hence crucial for a bank in the sense that it helps reduce the overall risk exposure when lending money to customers.

 **Target variable**

-CLASS 0: No default (has not defaulted credit obliga;ons over a period of 24 months) CLASS 1: Default (defaulted credit obliga;ons over a period of 24 months)
+CLASS 0: No default (has not defaulted credit obligations over a period of 24 months)

+CLASS 1: Default (defaulted credit obligations over a period of 24 months)

 Default rate in dataset is 2,8%.